visjble/pcap_scanner/README.md

 PCAP Analysis Script with Scapy
-This Python script leverages the Scapy module to analyze PCAP (Packet Capture) files for potential security threats.
-It's designed to perform an initial "sanity check" on network traffic captured over a period, such as overnight ring buffer captures.
-The script examines both binary signatures indicative of executable file formats and specific byte-encoded text strings that might signal malicious scripts or commands.
+This Python script utilizes the Scapy module to delve into PCAP (Packet Capture) files, uncovering potential security threats within.
+Tailored for an initial "sanity check" on network traffic—accumulated through ring buffer captures over time—it adeptly parses through both encrypted and unencrypted data.
+In addition to identifying binary signatures characteristic of executable file formats, the script adeptly extracts RDS sequences from encrypted traffic and scans for specific byte-encoded text strings, pinpointing potential malicious scripts or commands.

 Features
 Binary Signature Detection: Searches for signatures like MZ (PE files), PK (ZIP archives), ELF (Unix/Linux executables), and more to identify different types of data within network traffic.
 Text String Search: Scans for specific strings within packet payloads, such as batch file commands (@echo off, rem ), PowerShell (powershell.exe), and more, which might indicate suspicious activity.
 Flexible Analysis: Can be run against individual PCAP files or an entire directory of files for batch analysis.
-Exclusion Patterns: Incorporates regex patterns to exclude known benign domains and other irrelevant data from the analysis to reduce false positives.
+RDS sequences: Extracts and analize from encrypted traffic Exclusion Patterns: Incorporates regex patterns to exclude known benign domains and other irrelevant data from the analysis to reduce false positives.
 Usage
 Clone the repository or download the script.